coral-xyz/anchor/README.md

 * Usage of macros which are extending `Accounts` structs with additional fields.
 * Usage of types from external crates as account fields.

-This fork in in active development and is not recommended to use if there is no dependency on Light Protocol.
+This fork is in active development and is not recommended to use if there is no dependency on Light Protocol.

 ---